tongbaojia/Insight/Project/README.md

 * Output: user tunable variable length texts by the end of the *live* meeting
 * Back-end: python

 * MVP: Record live conversation, return a few keywords.
 * Full product: Record live conversation, return comprehensible sentences.
 * Further: Use audio characteristics to catch questions, change of volume and tone to help NLP recognition.

-## List of Todo's For Jun 7, 2018
+## List of Todo's For Jun 8, 2018

-* Get a live recording processed working -- DONE; not automatic/fancy yet but done
-* Get some small NLP working
-* Get one-pipeline tested
-* Get more training data sorted -- at least 100; New concept English!
-How I learned English
-* Make presentation
+* Add in a google API option for speech recognition.
+* Add Ted talks -- NCE is too far away from this audience.

+## Open Questions

+* Deal with multi-speaker
+* Deal with many topics, how granular are the summaries
+* Identify important parts of the conversation / meeting
+* Combination with fixed agenda